-Hence, a static warning will not be issued if f has no declared return type, since the return type would be dynamic and dynamic may be assigned to void.
-However, any function that declares a return type must return an expression explicitly.

-This helps catch situations where users forget to return a value in a return statement
+Hence, a static warning will not be issued if f has no declared return type, since the return type would be dynamic and dynamic may be assigned to void and to Future<Null>.
+However, any synchronous non-generator function that declares a return type must return an expression explicitly.
+This helps catch situations where users forget to return a value in a return statement.